 Our people are our strength.
 We ensure the continued development of our staff, and we aim to embed a culture underpinned by the Absa Kenya way of easier, faster, better to become among the top 10 best places to work.

 As importantly, we promote equality in the workplace through policies targeted at gender and marginalised groups, which ensures an economically viable business.
+Approximately 250,000 youths have been trained so far on Ready to Work Skills.
+This training encompasses work skills, money skills, people skills and Entrepreneurship.

 • Our contribution